 *This post contains affiliate links and we may earn a commission, at no extra cost to you.

 The sturdy buildings combine stone and whitewashed concrete, surrounded by black walls.
 It’s a very attractive combination, resulting in a dramatic look worthy of Santorini.

 Inside the suites, the polished floors give the interiors a minimalist feel, while the ecru tones, organic accents, such as woven baskets and wall artwork, soften the rooms and add a touch of boho chic.
 To us, this design well reflected the laid-back, peaceful atmosphere of Santo Pure Oia.

 We checked in to one of the very spacious Exclusive Sunset Suites, which was fantastic both in terms of privacy and the expansive views.
 It had a large sea-facing terrace, with and a heated jacuzzi and a romantic swing.

-Check availability for Santo Maris Oia Luxury Suites:
+Check availability for Santo Pure Oia Suites & Villas:

 This hotel is well set up to stay in and simply relax, but equally well set up as a basecamp from which to explore the famous Oia.
 If you choose to stay put, the main swimming pool area has great waiter service, and the spa team drops by and gives free mini-massages.

 Otherwise, Santorini’s prettiest town is very close by, and we’d often go there for a walk early morning before the cruise ship crowds arrive, and with the sun still young in the sky.
 For us, Oia was the prettiest with its pathways deserted and fresh from the morning mist.